 The Gospel of John begins with a prologue consisting of eighteen verses.
-It serves as an outline for this gospel’s subsequent text, so that many of the prologue’s clauses link to portions in the text.
+It serves as an outline for this gospel.
+So, many of the prologue’s clauses link to portions in the text.

-Most modern English Bible versions translate John 1.1 as it appears in the King James Version (KJV), which reads, “In the beginning was the Word, and the Word was with God, and the Word was God.”
-The first problem that surfaces from this reading is that the Word being with God seems incongruous with the Word actually being God.
+Most modern English Bible versions translate John 1.1 as it appears in the King James Version (KJV).
+It reads, “In the beginning was the Word, and the Word was with God, and the Word was God.”
+The first problem that surfaces from this reading is that “the Word” being with God appears incongruous with “the Word” actually being God.

 First, the Greek text of John 1.1c reads kai theos en ho logos.
-It literally translates, “and god was the word.”
-It’s because theos (god) appears before logos (word).
-Because of this word order, and prior to KJV of 1611, several important translators—including Wycliffe, Coverdale, Bishop, and Luther—translated John 1.1c, “and God was the w/Word(e).”
+This literally translates, “and god was the word.”
+It is because the Greek word theos (god) appears before the word logos (word).
+Because of this word order, and prior to the KJV, translated in 1611, several prior, important translators—including Wycliffe, Coverdale, Bishop, and Luther—translated John 1.1c, “and God was the w/Word(e).”
 (Incidentally, during the early centuries of Christianity, the Greek language had only uncials (capital letters), with no upper and lower case as we have.
 So, capitalization in English Bibles is interpretation.)

-But the main grammatical problem in John 1.1c is that theos is anarthrous (without the article; Gr. ho and Eng. “the”) whereas theos is articular (ton theon, with the article) in the previous clause, that is, John 1.1b.
-A noun with an article usually makes it definite, such as “the god/God,” whereas an anarthrous noun usually makes it indefinite, as “a god.”
-That’s why Jehovah Witnesses insist that John 1.1c should be translated, “and the Word was a god.”
+But the main grammatical problem in John 1.1c is that theos is anarthrous (without the article; Gr. ho = Eng. “the”) whereas theos is articular (ton theon, with the article) in the previous clause, that is, John 1.1b.
+A noun with an article usually makes it definite, such as “the god/God,” whereas an anarthrous noun usually makes it indefinite, such as “a god.”
+That is why the Jehovah Witnesses insist that John 1.1c be translated, “and the Word was a god.”

-Due to this grammatical difficulty in John 1.1c, a few scholastic authorities treat its anarthrous theos as qualitative and thus render the phrase adjectively, “and the Word was divine.”
-But this translation seems unwarranted since, if the author wished to so describe the logos, he likely would have used the Greek word for divine, which is theios.
+Due to this grammatical difficulty in John 1.1c, a few distinguished Greek scholars treat its anarthrous theos as qualitative.
+They usually render the phrase adjectively as follows: “and the Word was divine.”
+But this translation seems unwarranted since, if the author had wished to so describe the logos, he likely would have used the Greek word for divine, which is theios.
 Thus, it does not appear that “divine” is a suitable translation in John 1.1c.

-In the 20th century, a sharp debate arose among NT scholars about anarthrous nouns in the Greek NT, especially in John 1.1c.
-This debate centered on two articles published in the same prestigious theological journal in the world–the Journal of Biblical Literature (JBL)–but a generation apart.
+In the twentieth century, a sharp debate arose among NT scholars about anarthrous nouns in the Greek NT, especially in John 1.1c.
+This debate centered on two journal articles that were published in the most prestigious theological journal in the world–the Journal of Biblical Literature (JBL)–but a generation apart.

-In 1973, Philip B. Harner wrote, “Colwell was almost entirely concerned with the question whether anarthrous predicate nouns were definite or indefinite, and he did not discuss at any length the problem of their qualitative significance.”
-Harner shows that when an anarthrous predicate noun precedes the verb, as in John 1.1c, it has a distinctly qualitative force that is more prominent than its definiteness or indefiniteness.
-Harner concludes, “In John 1.1 I think that the qualitative force of the predicate is so prominent that the noun cannot be regarded as definite.”
-Thus, he renders theos qualitative in John 1.1c.
+In a 1973 JBL article, Philip B. Harner wrote, “Colwell was almost entirely concerned with the question whether anarthrous predicate nouns were definite or indefinite, and he did not discuss at any length the problem of their qualitative significance.”
+Harner shows in this article that when an anarthrous predicate noun precedes the verb, as in John 1.1c, it has a distinctly qualitative force that is more prominent than either its definiteness or indefiniteness.
+Harner therefore concludes, “In John 1.1 I think that the qualitative force of the predicate is so prominent that the noun cannot be regarded as definite.”
+Thus, he renders theos in John 1.1c as qualitative.

 So, according to Harner’s analysis the traditional translation of John 1.1c (“and the Word was God”) is incorrect.
-To date, despite Greek grammarian Daniel B. Wallace’s objections, Harner’s determinations have not been thwarted.
-Rather, an increasing number of scholars have endorsed his compelling argument and therefore have abandoned the traditional translation of John 1.1c.
+To date, despite Greek grammarian Daniel B. Wallace’s objections, Harner’s determinations have not been thwarted by scholars in general.
+Rather, an increasing number of scholars have endorsed his compelling argument and consequently have abandoned the traditional translation of John 1.1c.

 Harner ends his article by endorsing the New English Bible (NEB) translation of John 1.1c.
 It reads, “and what God was, the Word was.”
-This means that the Word, which later became Jesus of Nazareth, was exactly like God without being God.
+This means the Word, which later became Jesus of Nazareth according to v.
+14, was exactly like God without being God.
 This translation treats the anarthrous theos as adjectival, thus qualitative, without translating it “divine.”
-This rendering corresponds well with the last clause in Hebrews 1.3 which reads, “He [Jesus] is the radiance of His [God’s] glory and the exact representation of His [God’s] nature.”
+This rendering corresponds well with the last clause in Hebrews 1.3.
+It reads, “He [Jesus] is the radiance of His [God’s] glory and the exact representation of His [God’s] nature.”

-Finally, this NEB translation of John 1.1c—“and what God was, the Word was”—links with the following sayings of Jesus in the Gospel of John:
+Finally, this NEB translation of John 1.1c—“and what God was, the Word was”—links to the following sayings of Jesus in the Gospel of John: